 1.10i Multiple reservations may be made within the 90-day time frame.
 However, the Library reserves the right to limit the number of meetings held by any one applicant, group, or organization in order to make space available for as many different programs and events as possible.
 Any on-going program, defined as more than once a month, must be approved by the hosting library’s manager.

 1.10j Cancellation requests made at least 10 business days in advance of the scheduled event will result in a 75% refund of fees paid.
 Cancellation requests made less than 10 business days in advance of the scheduled event will result in a 50% refund of fees paid.
 No cash refunds will be provided.
-All refunds will be processed by the City of Fort Worth’s Revenue Office within 45 days.
+All refunds will be processed within 45 days.
 Failure to comply with cancellation procedures will result in the loss of fees paid.

 1.11 Use of Library meeting rooms by any applicant, group, or organization implies acceptance of the terms and conditions of this policy, as well as accepting responsibility for conducting orderly programs and ensuring that attendees do not interfere with regular library services or endanger Library employees, patrons, or property.
 Failure to comply will result in the termination of the meeting and the possible rejection of future rental requests.